purrbot-site/PurrBot/README.md

 ```
 Command: | Arguments: | Description:

+Fuck     | <@user>    | Sends a invite to a user to have sex with you.
+He/she can accept it with >accept
+Lesbian  |            | Returns a gif of lesbian.
 Lewd     |            | Shows a image of a lewd neko from nekos.life.
          | [-gif]     | Shows a gif-image of a lewd neko from nekos.life.
          | [-slide]   | Creates a slideshow with 30 images (Can be combined with the -gif argument)
-lesbian  |            | Returns a gif of lesbian.
 ```

 ## Server